-- (a) Nnotify the California Employment Development Department and at least two minority or female referral organizations of the personnel needs and request appropriate referrals, and. - (a) Nothing in this section shall serve to deter good faith outreach efforts which are neutral and do not favor, discriminate against, or disparately impact any group on the basis of an improper classification. - (b) Notify any minority or female persons who have personally listed themselves with the contractor or subcontractor as seeking employment of any existing vacancies for which they may qualify; - (c) Notify minority, women's and community organizations that employment opportunities are available. - (d) Immediately notify OCP of the existence of the historical and present relationship between the contractor and labor organizations and detail the efforts of the contractor to secure adequate referrals through the labor organizations.
+(a) Notify the California Employment Development Department and at least two minority or female referral organizations of the personnel needs and request appropriate referrals, and.

+(b) Notify any minority or female persons who have personally listed themselves with the contractor or subcontractor as seeking employment of any existing vacancies for which they may qualify;

+(c) Notify minority, women's and community organizations that employment opportunities are available.

+(d) Immediately notify OCP of the existence of the historical and present relationship between the contractor and labor organizations and detail the efforts of the contractor to secure adequate referrals through the labor organizations.

-Neither the provisions of any collective bargaining agreement, nor the failure by a union with which the contractor has a collective bargaining agreement, to refer either minorities or women shall excuse the contractor's obligations underGovernment Code, section 12990, or the regulations in this subchapter.
+Neither the provisions of any collective bargaining agreement, nor the failure by a union with which the contractor has a collective bargaining agreement, to refer either minorities or women shall excuse the contractor's obligations under Government Code, section 12990, or the regulations in this subchapter.